MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 | Get activity members | [GetActivityMembers](#getactivitymembers)| Enables you to get a list of activity members and save it to a property in memory.|
 | GetConversationMembers| [GetConversationMembers](#getconversationmembers) | Enables you to get a list of the conversation members and save it to a property in memory.|
 | EditActions    | [EditActions](#editactions) | Enables you to edit the current action on the fly based on user input.
 Especially useful when handling [interruptions][6]. |

-> [!IMPORTANT]
-> QUESTIONS:
->
-> * (CancelAllDialog): What does 'current dialogs' mean? does this refer to the 'Dialog Chain', meaning all dialogs from the leaf to the root dialog (including the leaf itself, but not the root dialog)?
-How does this relate to the DialogSet?
-> * Why is there a CancelDialog & EndDialog?

 ### Manage properties